rosafilgueira/Optimization_CollectiveIO_MPI/README.md

 # Optimization_Collective_IO_MPI

-This repostiroy is dedicated to store the optimization works for improving Collective IO operations in MPI Applications.
+This repostiroy is dedicated to store the optimization works for improving collective IO operations (Two-Phase collective I/O from ROMIO) in MPI Applications.
 These opitmizations (techniques) employ the Linear Assignment Problem (LAP) for finding an optimal I/O data communication schedule.
 The main purpose of these techniques is the reduction of the number of communications involved in the I/O collective operation.